 Continual Keypad Entry: It is possible that the user might press multiple keys simultaneously or in a short interval.
 This should not have any adverse effects on the performance of the app.

 Unmapped keys: Each and every screen in the app might require a different set of active keys.
 Keys which are not required by the screen can be left unmapped.

-Charger and battery alerts: Whenever the user plugs the charger to the device an appropriate alert have to be shown to the user.
+Charger and battery alerts: Whenever the user plugs the charger to the device an appropriate alert has to be shown to the user.
 Same has to be ensured when the charger is removed from the device.
-Whenever the app is working on a low battery level, suitable warning message has to be displayed, so that the user can be made aware of the low battery situation.
+Whenever the app is working on a low battery level, a suitable warning message has to be displayed, so that the user can be made aware of the low battery situation.